 Now she follows the path her father had taken, passing by the crones in the shadows with trays hung around their neck.
 One of the peddlers is selling hair.
 Wads of silky blonde hair gathered with string, the ends stiff and stained a rusty scarlet.
 Merope’s hand drifts to her head, fingering the bald patches where the skin is so thin and stretched that it feels like she’s touching her wet skull.

 Borgin and Burke’s is a narrow shop sunk into the damp stone of the alley.
 She pushes open the door.
-There is a long glass counter housing an array of objects – a glittering opal necklace, a curved dagger with a blade cut out from a hunk of obsidian.
-Behind the counter, against the wall are shelves with more things – masks, a shrivelled hand wrapped in bandages, a spindly Kappa folded and squashed into a bell jar, head between knees, suspended in a pickling potion.
+There is a long glass counter housing an array of objects – a glittering opal necklace, a curved dagger with a blade hewn from obsidian.
+Behind the counter, on a shelf, is a spindly Kappa folded and squashed into a bell jar, head between knees, suspended in a pickling potion.

 The shopkeeper, Caractacus Burke is sitting behind the counter, writing.
 He does not look up.
 She remembers the note of contempt in his voice as he negotiated a deal with Marvolo all those years ago.
 Marvolo slamming a fist on the counter and spitting and Burke’s face sliding into a smile.
 Six gold coins skating across the counter, which her father pocketed.
 Burke has eyes that seem to wobble in their sockets, sticky yellow drops caught at the corners.
 There is a boil on his lower eyelid, making the small flap of skin droop toward his cheekbone.
 And strangest of all, the long feathery eyelashes, each slow blink bringing them together.